whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 OPTION ranker=expr('sum(lcs*user_weight)*1000 + bm25')
 ```

-## Ranking: IDF magics
+## Ranking: IDF Magics

 Sphinx supports several different IDF (Inverse Document Frequency) calculation options.
 Those can affect your relevance ranking (aka scoring) when you are:

--   _either_ sharding your data, even with built-in rankers;
+-   *either* sharding your data, even with built-in rankers;
--   _or_ doing any custom ranking work, even on a single shard.
+-   *or* doing any custom ranking work, even on a single shard.

 By default, term IDFs are (a) per-shard, and (b) computed online.
 So they might fluctuate significantly when ranking.
 And several other ranking factors rely on them, so the entire rank might change a lot in a seeimingly random fashion.
 The reasons are twofold.